Sam Shepard: Personal life

 When Shepard first arrived in New York City, he roomed with Charlie Mingus III, a friend from Duarte High School and the son of jazz musician Charles Mingus.
 Shepard then lived with actress Joyce Aaron.

 Between 1967 and 1970 he was part of the New York psychedelic rock group The Holy Modal Rounders as drummer, participating in the recording of two albums, Indian War Whoop released in 1967 and The Moray Eels Eat The Holy Modal Rounders in 1968.

 From 1969 to 1984, he was married to actress O-Lan Jones, with whom he had one son.

 From 1970 to 1971, Shepard was involved in an extramarital affair with musician Patti Smith, who remained unaware of his identity as a multiple Obie Award-winning playwright until it was divulged to her by Jackie Curtis.
 Smith said: "Me and his wife still even liked each other.
 I mean, it wasn't like committing adultery in the suburbs or something."

 Canadian singer-songwriter Joni Mitchell wrote two songs about her affairs with Shepard during Bob Dylan's Rolling Thunder Revue tour of 1975.
 In "Coyote", from her eighth studio album Hejira, she recounts Shepard's seduction of her at a period while he was both married and having an extramarital affair with tour manager Christine O'Dell with the lines: "He's got a woman at home, another woman down the hall, but he seems to want me anyway."
-Meanwhile, in "Don Juan's Reckless Daughter", written during the same tour, Mitchell referenced the closeness between their birthdays, calling them "twins of spirit".
+Meanwhile, in "Don Juan's Reckless Daughter", written during the same tour, Mitchell referred to the closeness between their birthdays, calling them "twins of spirit".